deepanshs/mrsimulator/docs/introduction/isotopomers_example.rst

 Plotting the Dataset
 ''''''''''''''''''''

-Finally, after applying the convolution with a Lorentizan line shape, you can plot the two spectra using the code below.
+Finally, after applying the convolution with a Lorentzian line shape, you can plot the two spectra using the code below.
 Additionally, you can save the plot as a pdf file in this example.